 The same terpenes found in cannabis can be sourced from a wide variety of plants.
 As the most common plant compound in nature, they’re commonly extracted for use in food, beverages, cosmetics and cleaning products.

-Studies suggest that terpenes act on their own in the body to provide therapeutic effects in traditional plant medicine.
-They may also interact with cannabinoids to supplement their effects for additional potential health benefits.
+Studies suggest that terpenes act on their own in the body to provide effects in traditional plant research.
+They may also interact with cannabinoids to supplement their effects.

 Terpenes sourced from herbs, fruits and other aromatic plants can successfully be used to formulate cannabis products and reproduce their effects as they might be seen in a freshly farmed cultivar.
 By infusing formulas with terpenes, manufacturers can make products feel fresher and more potent.